 When in doubt, check the ingredients list on your product before purchasing it.
 Remember that anything that comes in a powdered form is cocoa, and syrups are probably cocoa, rather than chocolate, based.

 Cocoa, as it pertains to this article, is a powder that is a by-product of the process by which we create chocolate.
 This powder is often used to flavor baked goods and in this case, hot drinks.
-Combined with sugar, it makes a sweet substitute to rich milk or dark chocolate.
+Combined with sugar, it makes a sweet substitute for rich milk or dark chocolate.

 The word cocoa may also be used in relation to chocolate as a liquid extract from the cacao bean which is used in the creation of the resulting chocolate.

 Chocolate starts as Cacao and becomes cocoa, which produces chocolate.
 Cocoa refers either to the liquid extracted from the beans or to the powder that is a by-product.
-The powder is used to provide a chocolate flavor to products but doesn't really taste like chocolate -- it tastes like cocoa.
+The powder is used to provide a chocolate flavor to products but doesn't really taste like chocolate—it tastes like cocoa.

-Alright, Well Then What is Hot Chocolate?
+What Is Hot Chocolate?

 Hot chocolate is just what it sounds like: It's chocolate that is hot.
-This chocolate is mixed with hot milk (or usually a mixture of milk and half and half or milk and cream) and is then served hot, or sometime steamed as with a latte.
+This chocolate is mixed with hot milk (or usually a mixture of milk and half and half or milk and cream) and is then served hot, or sometimes steamed as with a latte.

 You can find many recipes for hot chocolate that differ from one another, but the main ingredients of any hot chocolate are chocolate (usually shaved chocolate but sometimes it's cubed as in the picture above), milk and cream.
 The chocolate may be thickened with ingredients such as corn starch in order to give it a creamier texture.

 As with cocoa, hot chocolate is relatively easy to make at home in your kitchen if you have the right ingredients, but the quality will vary depending on the base chocolate that you're using.
-The higher quality your chocolate, the higher quality your drink, so use a chocolate you really enjoy.
+The higher quality your chocolate, the higher quality your drink, so use chocolate you really enjoy.

 It depends on what you like.
 If you're accustomed to coffee-type drinks, you may prefer hot cocoa because it still has a creamy consistency and it has a milder, more consistent flavor.
 Hot cocoa is, in general, hot cocoa.
 Some cocoas may be marketed as "dark chocolate" but most of those you can buy from the store are similar.
 Recipes, however, may vary.